ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

   - default-pool
 ```

-- The `ipaddresspools.metallb.io` is a [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) which is a custom resource created in our Kubernetes cluster that adds additional magic Kubernetes
+- The `ipaddresspools.metallb.io` is a [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) which is a custom resource created in our Kubernetes cluster that adds additional magic
 - Kubectl show me all CRDs

 ```